ivanhofer/sveltekit-typescript-showcase/README.md

 declare module 'package' {
 	// we re-declare the module
-	// we add the missing function or override the existing one defined by the original package export declare function someFunction(): boolean
+	// we add the missing function or override the existing one export declare function someFunction(): boolean
 }
 ```